 The Spirit of Cancún: Tequila Herradura Sensorial Museum

 If you’re of legal drinking age, you can’t come to Cancún without enjoying a little of Mexico’s national spirit – Tequila!
+In order to truly be tequila, it must be produced in Mexico – just like real champagne has to come from France.
+Most tequila is produced in the western Mexican state of Jalisco, though some varieties come from Guanajuato, Michoacan, Nayarit, and Tamaulipas.
 For aficionados who want to go a little further, a visit to the Tequila Herradura Sensorial Museum will showcase the modern and traditional artisanal methods of making this powerful and delicious elixir.
 You’ll also learn to properly identify the various varieties of tequila – you’ll never mistake reposado from añejo again.

-Good To Know: Maybe the rest of your family isn’t interested in tequila?
+- Good To Know: Maybe the rest of your family isn’t interested in tequila?
 No problem.
 The Tequila Herradura Sensorial Museum is located in Kukulcán Plaza, the perfect place for a Cancún shopping spree.
+Here, you’ll find not only a vast array of shops, but also entertainment options, some of Cancún’s best restaurants and a lively atmosphere.